Current Challenges & Potential Solutions

 Examples of Clinical & Genomic Data Collected

 Abstracts & Publications

-- Implications of Androgen Receptor (AR) Alterations Identified by Genomic Testing of Tissue and Blood from Advanced Prostate Cancer (aPC) Patients (pts) - Selected for presentation at the 2022 ASCO Genitourinary Cancers Symposium
+- Implications of Androgen Receptor (AR) Alterations Identified by Genomic Testing of Tissue and Blood from Advanced Prostate Cancer (aPC) Patients (pts) - 2022 ASCO Genitourinary Cancers Symposium Poster Session, February 2022

-- DNA Damaging Therapies in Patients (pts) with Prostate Cancer (PC) and Pathogenic Alterations in Homologous Recombination Repair (HRR) Genes - Selected for presentation at the 2022 ASCO Genitourinary Cancers Symposium
+- DNA Damaging Therapies in Patients (pts) with Prostate Cancer (PC) and Pathogenic Alterations in Homologous Recombination Repair (HRR) Genes - 2022 ASCO Genitourinary Cancers Symposium Poster Session, February 2022

 - PROMISE: A Real-World Clinical-Genomic Database to Address Knowledge Gaps in Prostate Cancer, Prostate Cancer and Prostatic Diseases, August 2021